John McWhorter on Karmelo Anthony

 neo: Nietszche’s famous quote comes to mind when I think about, and try to make sense of, those times.
 I don’t know if they made me stronger — maybe, to some extent, but sure wasn’t there damage too?
 Certainly made me more cautious and alert, and in any public gathering no matter the racial composition.

-Also when I know I’m going be in dodgy neighborhoods — say, on Chicago’s South Side, when I worked at the University of Chicago — I sometimes go armed.
+Also when I knew I was going to be in dodgy neighborhoods — say, on Chicago’s South Side, when I worked at the University of Chicago — I sometimes went armed.

 I have no firm idea, nor am I eager to venture any sort of explanation, concerning what made our schools different.